ZeusLN/zeus-docs/docs/for-users/local-wallets/privacy.md

 Learn about the privacy properties of the Embedded Node + LSP

+## Client-side path finding

+Client-side path finding: ZEUS constructs users' lightning payment paths on their devices, so we don't know the final destinations of our users' payments, even when they're forwarded through our channels.

+Not only do we not want to know how you're using your money, but we're building things in a way that we can't.

+Not all wallets can say the same.

 ## Invoice wrapping

 Onboarding to lightning can be difficult and overwhelming to new users.
 So we've lowered the barrier to entry with a channel service from our new lightning service provider (LSP), Olympus by ZEUS.